6oranges/codegrinder-python-web/readme.md

     add_header 'Cross-Origin-Opener-Policy' 'same-origin';
 }
 ```
-Currently Codegrinder is not directly accessable because of CORS.
+If not running on Codegrinder server then it is not directly accessable because of CORS.
 A workaround is in place
 in `codeGrinder.js` that requres the server to provide a trampoline function.
 In Node.js it looks like:
 ```
 app.post("/trampoline", async function (req, res) {